 Evaluation metrics for this task include accuracy, precision, recall, and F1 Score.
 Accuracy is a fundamental metric that measures the proportion of correct predictions out of the total predictions made.
 Precision focuses on the proportion of true positive predictions within the pool of positive predictions, evaluating the model's ability to avoid false positives.
 Recall assesses the model's ability to identify all actual positives, reflecting its capability to minimize false negatives.
 The F1 Score harmonizes precision and recall by providing a single metric that balances both aspects through the calculation of their harmonic mean.

-The experiment results are demonstrated in Figure \ref{fig:verify-blog} and Figure \ref{fig:verify-blog}, where the grey line in the middle of bar charts represents null accuracy (50 percent).
-More detailed data are shown in Table \ref{table:verify-blog} and Table \ref{table:verify-email}.
+The experiment results are demonstrated in Figure \ref{fig:verify-blog} and \ref{fig:verify-email}.
 They provide a comparative analysis of the performance of LLMs in authorship verification tasks across two different datasets.
-Four models are evaluated under four different prompt settings.
+Four models are evaluated with four different prompt settings.
 GPT-4 Turbo consistently outperforms the other models in both datasets, indicating its superior capability in understanding authorship.
 The LIP method generally yields the highest scores across all metrics for most models.
 Across both datasets, performance metrics improve as the level of prompt guidance increases from no guidance to LIP.
 This trend underscores the importance of linguistic guidance in leveraging LLMs for authorship verification.
-The analysis of these tables reveals that the effectiveness of LLMs in authorship verification tasks can be significantly influenced by the type of prompt guidance provided.
+The analysis of these figures reveals that the effectiveness of LLMs in authorship verification tasks can be significantly influenced by the type of prompt guidance provided.